by Mark Pitstick MA, DC

 Note: This article is intended as a reference source, not to replace professional treatment for physical, emotional, or mental problems.
 The author disclaims any liability arising directly or indirectly from the voluntary use of action steps discussed in article.

-I created this article while ‘wearing the hat’ of a clinician, counselor, and educator.
-My statements are based upon some scientific research; much clinical and experiential evidence; my personal experiences; and my best current understandings.
-This program does not reflect my roles with the SoulPhone Project since those require solid scientific data for all statements.
+Dr. Pitstick created this article while ‘wearing the hat’ of a clinician, counselor, and educator.
+His statements are based upon some scientific research; much clinical and experiential evidence; his personal experiences; and best current understandings.
+This article does not reflect his role in the SoulPhone Project since that requires scientific data for all statements.